Azure/azure-tokens/README.md

 ## Management APIs on ARM

 The management APIs are primarily meant to enable uniform resource management along with other Azure resources, either through REST-based requests or through deployment templates.
-They are based on Azure Resource Monitor (ARM) and can be used for programmatic resource mangement actions like read, create, update, delete, list etc. The ARM interface also enables joint template deployment of "Token Vault" and other Azure resoruces for deploying full solutions.
-The web address for these APIs are under `https://management.azure.com/subscriptions/[subscription-id]/resourceGroups/[resource-group]/providers/Microsoft.TokenVault/vaults/[token-vault-name]`.
+They are based on Azure Resource Management (ARM) and can be used for programmatic resource mangement actions like read, create, update, delete, list etc. The ARM interface also enables joint template deployment of "Token Vault" and other Azure resoruces, in form of full solutions.
+The web address for these APIs are under `https://management.azure.com/subscriptions/[subscription-id]/resourceGroups/[resource-group]/providers/Microsoft.TokenVault`.

 See **[Management API reference](/docs/management-api-reference.md)** for more details.

 ## Runtime APIs

 The runtime APIs are available through a dedicated web address for each token vault.
 They support most of the resource management actions, however they also support the all-important token operations like get-valid-token.
 They are meant for direct programmatic use and are more optimized for performance.
-The service host is typically `https://[token-vault-name].westcentralus.tokenvault.azure.net`.
+The service host is `https://[token-vault-name].westcentralus.tokenvault.azure.net`.

 See **[Runtime API reference](/docs/runtime-api-reference.md)** for more details.